 Lehmann Film Productions is a visual content provider whose mission is to enable innovative, contemporary storytelling through a variety of visual platforms and mediums.
 We are dedicated to producing thought-provoking and well-crafted, emotionally driven content.

 Aaron worked as a Producer and Editor for the online digital knowledge forum, Big Think from 2015 – 2017.
-Big Think features interviews, multimedia presentations, and roundtable discussions with speakers from a range of fields.
-Example featuring Neil deGrasse Tyson below.
+Big Think features interviews, multimedia presentations, and roundtable discussions with speakers from a wide range of fields.
+An interview conducted during freelance work [November 2019 - February 2020], featuring Neil deGrasse Tyson, can be viewed below.

 Aaron has also worked as a Production Specialist at Stony Brook University, where he provided advanced technical and creative support in the following areas: producer, director, technical director, lighting design, Electronic News Gathering/Electronic Field Production, sound/music recording, video/audio editing and graphics design.